S

 Daniel Powell, Co.
 A., 39th Regiment, right shoulder.

-David N. Jeffrey, Sharpshooters, wounded in the knee, - now at hospital in Washington.
+David N. Jeffrey, Sharpshooters, wounded in the knee, - now at hospital

 Adjutant H. W. Moulton, 39th Regiment, - hand.